-The County College Bonds are not subject to redemption prior to their stated maturities.
+The County College Bonds (Series A) and the County College Bonds (Series B) are not subject to redemption prior to their stated maturities.

-The General Improvement Bonds, the County Vocational-Technical School Bonds and the Redevelopment Bonds maturing on or before March 1, 2021 are not subject to redemption prior to their stated General Improvement Bonds, the County maturities.
-The Vocational-Technical School Bonds and the Redevelopment Bonds maturing on or after March 1, 2022 are subject to redemption at the option of the County prior to maturity, in whole on any date or in part on any Interest Payment Date, on or after March 1, 2021, upon notice as set forth in the resolutions referred to below at the redemption price of 100% of the principal amount being redeemed, plus accrued interest to the date fixed for redemption.
+The General Improvement Bonds, the County Vocational-Technical School Bonds and the Redevelopment Bonds maturing on or before March 1, 2022 are not subject to redemption prior to their stated maturities.
+The General Improvement Bonds, the County Vocational-Technical School Bonds and the Redevelopment Bonds maturing on or after March 1, 2023 are subject to redemption at the option of the County prior to maturity, in whole on any date or in part on any Interest Payment Date, on or after March 1, 2022, upon notice as set forth in the resolutions referred to below at the redemption price of 100% of the principal amount being redeemed, plus accrued interest to the date fixed for redemption.